 Picking Players

 Your fantasy golf team consists of 6 players.
 Each player has a designated salary and you must stay under the $50,000 salary cap when picking your team.
-Here are a few examples of players prices from a 2015 tournament:
+Here are a few examples of players prices from the 2024 Masters Tournament:

 That gives you an idea of some of the salaries players can have.